Conversion rate is one of the most well-known and essential metrics to measure eCommerce store success.

 Cart abandonment is when customers add products to their cart and starts a checkout process but leave before completing the purchase.

 Cart abandonment rate is calculated by dividing the total number of completed transactions by the total number of transactions initiated.
-This rate will identify the percentage of users that leave before completing the checkout process.

 A high cart abandonment rate indicates a poor customer experience which affects the overall revenue of the business.